-* Spontaneously introduce yourself to anyone you think has any standing in the art world and/or any ability-- real or perceived-- to buy, sell, broker, critique, review, advance, or otherwise represent you or your art.
-Make no attempt to explain why you're introducing yourself, how you know who they are, what the purpose of your introduction is, why you or your art is relevant to what they do, what you expect to accomplish by speaking with them, or what they can expect to accomplish by speaking with you.
+* Spontaneously introduce yourself to anyone who you think has any standing in the art world and/or any ability-- real or perceived-- to buy, sell, show, broker, critique, review, advance, or otherwise represent you or your art.
+Start by saying something like, "Hi, I'm an artist."
+Once you've done that, make no attempt to explain why you're introducing yourself, how you know who they are, what the purpose of the introduction is, why you or your art is relevant to what they do, what you expect to accomplish by speaking with them, or what they can expect to accomplish by speaking with you.

-* Pay no attention to how disinterested anyone might be in either learning about your art, hearing your life story, or continuing any type of conversation regardless of the content.
+* Pay no attention to how interested or disinterested anyone might be in either learning about your art, hearing your artist story, or continuing any type of conversation with you regardless of the content.
 Just keep talking.

 * Whenever and wherever possible say the following: "Hi, I'm an artist.
 Would you like to see my art?"
-You can do this in person, by phone, by email, by mail, etc.
+You can do this in person, on social media, by phone, by email or DM, by mail, etc.

 * Whenever and wherever possible, ask people to look at your art, and then once they're looking at it ask, "So what do you think?"
-You can do this in person, by phone, by email, by mail, etc.
+You can do this on social media, in person, by phone, by email or DM, by mail, etc.

-* Even though you have less than twenty finished works of art, continually contact dealers and galleries everywhere and ask for solo shows.
+* Even though you have less than twenty finished works of art, continually contact established dealers and galleries nationally and internationally and ask for solo shows.

-* Whenever you finish a work of art, wait for at least two weeks before you start a new one.
-This technique not only keeps your oeuvre low, but also assures that you're continually out of practice.
+* Whenever you finish a work of art, wait for at least two weeks before you start a new one, preferably longer.
+This not only keeps your output low but also assures that you're continually out of practice.

-* Even though you may be relatively early in your career, have had few or no gallery shows, or have not yet established a reputation where you live or make art, email random requests to dealers and galleries all over the world asking them to show, buy, broker, or represent your art.
+* Even though you may be relatively early in your career, have had few or no gallery shows, or have not yet established a reputation either online or where you live, email random requests to dealers and galleries all over the world asking them to show, buy, sell, or represent your art.